P0301 Code: Cylinder 1 Misfire Detected

 - Hard starting

-- Check Engine Light on (may flash if severe)
+- Check Engine Light on — may flash if the misfire is severe

 - Worn or fouled spark plug on cylinder 1